 - Open the Plants dialog and click on the ‘Drawing (.dwg) File’ button.

-- Browse for a drawing file containing PlantManager plant lists.
-If plant data is found in the drawing, all available lists will be displayed in the drop-down list at the bottom left of the dialog.
+- Browse for a drawing file containing PlantManager plant or finish lists.
+If PlantManager lists are found in the drawing, they will be displayed in the drop-down list at the bottom left of the dialog.

 - Select a list to display and items within it will be listed in the source window.

 - You can search for an item within the list by typing the first few letters of its name in the edit box above the source list.